 With the combination of cheddar cheese, bacon and light as air puff pastry what’s not to love?

-- 6 ounces sliced bacon cut into 1 1/2-inch pieces
+- 6 oz sliced bacon, cut into 1 ½ inch pieces

 - Heat oven to 375°F.

-- For serving, arrange the puff pastry on a cookie sheet and warm in a 275°F oven until the cheese just starts to wilt, 5 to 7 minutes.
+- Just before serving, arrange the puff pastry on a cookie sheet and warm in a 275°F oven until the cheese just starts to wilt, 5 to 7 minutes.